awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

 # Working with Oracle replicas for RDS Custom for Oracle<a name="custom-rr"></a>

 You can create Oracle replicas for RDS Custom for Oracle DB instances\.
-Creating a Oracle replica is similar to the process in Amazon RDS, but with important differences\.
+Both container databases \(CDBs\) and non\-CDBs are supported\.
+Creating an Oracle replica is similar to the process in Amazon RDS, but with important differences\.
 For general information about creating and managing Oracle replicas, see [Working with read replicas](USER_ReadRepl.md) and [Working with read replicas for Amazon RDS for Oracle](oracle-read-replicas.md)\.

 **Topics**
 + [Overview of RDS Custom for Oracle replication](#custom-rr.overview)